eli-pavlov/vagrant-kubernetes-EZ/README.md

 After having to go through the process of creating Kubernetes clusters multiple times on my machine, I wanted to simplify the process.
 While there are many Vagrant sources out there, I just could not fined a deployment that would be current enough, and which I could easily customize for my needs.

-The purpose of this project is to deploy a fully functional Kubernetes cluster on a single machine within minutes, using one command only - "vagrant up".</br>
+The purpose of this project is to deploy a fully functional Kubernetes cluster on a single machine within minutes, using one command only - "vagrant up".
 This is not a "minkube" or "light" Kubernetes - but a fully featured "Kubeadm" install.

 This release buids upon the work of - [hfmartinez/kubernetes-vagrant](https://github.com/hfmartinez/kubernetes-vagrant), [Innablr/K8s_ubuntu](https://github.com/Innablr/k8s_ubuntu), [exxsyseng/k8s_ubuntu](https://bitbucket.org/exxsyseng/k8s_ubuntu/src/master/) and others, brings it up to date with latest OpenStack supported Kubernetes v.1.26, Ubuntu 22.04 LTS and expands with many additional options such as: